 You think this is normal?

 The Government says: But hey, you will go to sleep one hour earlier too!
 So it amounts to the same duration of sleep.
 I say no!
 Your body tends to keep a rhythm.
 You’ve been waking up and sleeping at a defined time since your childhood.
 It’s not easy to change that rhythm!
 I bet most of you will just wake up one hour earlier, and sleep at the same time you used to.
 This means, one hour of sleep lost.
 This also means that we’ll be walking zombies due to tiredness.
+If you are tired just like them and you will like to find better rest, see this link about the freber method which can really help.

 EDIT: Today, DST was applied.
 Now, it’s 19h45.
 It’s still relatively bright outside.
 Like dusk has just ended.
 Street lights starting to get on.
 The one hour that people gained will probably be used to do more activities.
 That’s one hour of activities more.
 Thus, I guess people’s normal routines will shift by one hour.
 Dinner prepared one hour later.
 You watch TV one hour later.
 And sleep one hour later than usual.